 The PowerPAD package (PWP) delivers a level of thermal performance that was previously achievable only in TO-220-type packages.
-Thermal impedances of less than 35°C/W are readily realized in multilayer PCB applications.
-This allows the TPA0103 to operate at full power at ambient temperature of up to 85°C.
+Thermal impedances of approximately 35° C/W are readily realized in multilayer PCB applications.
+This allows the TPA0102 to operate at full power into $4-\Omega$ loads at ambient temperature of up to 55° C. Into $8-\Omega$ loads, the operating ambient temperature increases to 100° C.

 AVAILABLE OPTIONS

 PACKAGE

-TA TSSOP†

-(PWP)
+TA TSSOP (PWP)

--40°C to 85°C TPA0103PWP
+40°C to 85°C TPA0102PWP